annemarie35/js-training/typescript/typescript-notes.md

 # FREE NOTES ON TYPESCRIPT

-Working on improve my typescript knowledge, using the right vocabulary and going further.
+Working on improving my TypeScript knowledge, using the right vocabulary and going further.

 ## TODO
 - [ ] Work on tsconfig file
-- [ ] Interface vs Types ?
-In my last experience we were using only types https://www.freecodecamp.org/news/how-typescript-interfaces-work/
+- [ ] Interface versus Types ?
+In my last experiences, we were using only types https://www.freecodecamp.org/news/how-typescript-interfaces-work/

 ## MISCELLEANOUS